 \mypar{Correct guesses.} We say that a node $v$ has a \emph{correct} guess if $v$ has been assigned a guess and $g(v)=a'(v)$.
 The next lemma gives a criterion to determine if a guess is correct.

-\begin{lemma} In a well-spread assignment of guesses, if a node $v$ is heavy and no descendant of $v$ is heavy, then $v$ has a correct guess. \end{lemma} \begin{proof} Because $v$ is heavy, $g(v)\leq w(v)$.
+\begin{lemma} Assume that $\delta\geq 1$.
+In a well-spread assignment of guesses, if a node $v$ is heavy and no descendant of $v$ is heavy, then $v$ has a correct guess or the guess on $v$ is not an integer. \end{lemma} \begin{proof} If $g(v)$ is not an integer, there is nothing to prove.
+Otherwise, because $v$ is heavy, $g(v)=\lfloor g(v)\rfloor\leq w(v)$.
 Since $v$ has no heavy descendants, \cref{xl:limit} implies $w(v)\leq a'(v)$.
 Also, by \cref{xl:guess2}, $a'(v)\leq g(v)$.
 We conclude that